JacobPulk/art/README.md

 and some applied after:
 - values assigned to the constant parameters of the scheme's functions (like the exponent in `POW`)
 - parameters for the final color calculation

+To generate a new scheme/theme, schemes/themes are generated randomly until one meets set requirements for rudimentary estimates of its "quality" (visual complexity, rendering speed, etc.)

 When there are multiple panels in an image, they are generated identically apart from using a different [seed](https://en.wikipedia.org/wiki/Random_seed) for the random number generator at a select few random parts of the process.